There are three main types of treatment for an enlarged prostate:

 GreenLight™ laser surgery may be as effective as TURP, at least in the first two years after surgery.
 But we don’t know how long it works for or about any long-term side effects.

-This is a new type of surgery for an enlarged prostate.
 It involves putting small implants into the prostate.
 The implants pull the excess prostate tissue away from the urethra so that urine can flow more easily.
 This can help to improve symptoms without actually removing any tissue from the prostate.

 There are some other less common types of surgery, such as: